mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 The context-agnostic dynamic content is not a big problem, compared to the context-aware one.
 There are the following solutions that address this problem:

 1. **Event.** When content changes, the event is fired to re-generate the website.
-It is a regular approach for static websites, which is easy to implement with modern CMS and frontend platforms due to ready-to-use API.
+It is a regular approach for static websites, which is easy to implement with modern <abbr title="Content Management System">CMS</abbr> and frontend platforms due to ready-to-use API.
-2. **ISR** (Incremental Static Regeneration) is a feature of the <a href="https://nextjs.org/" rel="noopener noreferrer" target="_blank">Next.js</a> framework.
+2. **<abbr title="Incremental Static Regeneration">ISR</abbr>** (Incremental Static Regeneration) is a feature of the <a href="https://nextjs.org/" rel="noopener noreferrer" target="_blank">Next.js</a> framework.
 It allows to re-generate a static content with a defined time interval.
 The content generation happens on-demand (once a user requests the page).
-3. **DPR** (Distributed Persistent Rendering) is a general approach to building web pages on-demand and in a distributed manner.
-E.g., with the Netlify platform, the ODB (On-Demand Builders) implement the DPR, which allows to building a static content on-demand and invalidating it in a desired time interval.
-In modern frontend platforms, like Netlify, it is based on <a href="https://en.wikipedia.org/wiki/Edge_computing" rel="noopener noreferrer" target="_blank">Edge Computing</a>.
-ISR is very close to DPR, and from some perspective, it is valid to state that ISR implements DPR.
-However, there are limitations with ISR related to Edge Computing — usually, it is not available (on the day of writing this article).
+3. **<abbr title="Distributed Persistent Rendering">DPR</abbr>** (Distributed Persistent Rendering) is a general approach to building web pages on-demand and in a distributed manner.
+E.g., with the Netlify platform, the <abbr title="On-Demand Builders">ODB</abbr> (On-Demand Builders) implement the <abbr title="Distributed Persistent Rendering">DPR</abbr>, which allows to building a static content on-demand and invalidating it in a desired time interval.
+In modern frontend platforms, like Netlify, it is based on <a href="https://en.wikipedia.org/wiki/Edge_computing" rel="noopener noreferrer" target="_blank">Edge Computing</a>. <abbr title="Incremental Static Regeneration">ISR</abbr> is very close to <abbr title="Distributed Persistent Rendering">DPR</abbr>, and from some perspective, it is valid to state that <abbr title="Incremental Static Regeneration">ISR</abbr> implements <abbr title="Distributed Persistent Rendering">DPR</abbr>.
+However, there are limitations with <abbr title="Incremental Static Regeneration">ISR</abbr> related to Edge Computing — usually, it is not available (on the day of writing this article).

 <figure>
   <img